 The main thing to take into account when choosing between peaveys and cant hooks is knowing where you’ll be working and what you’ll be doing.
 In general, peaveys are better for unseasoned logs wider than 15 inches in diameter, whereas cant hooks are made to be used in lumber mills.

-Peaveys are the better tool to have when venturing in the middle of forests for felling trees.
+Peaveys are the better tool to have when venturing into the middle of forests for felling trees.
 After chopping a tree down, peavey hooks and their metal spikes will be extremely helpful for moving logs where they drop and lifting them onto carts to wheel away.

 If you need a tool to separate logs tacked neatly on top of each other, a cant hook with its gripper foot will make it a lot easier to do.
 You’ll typically find cant hooks used in professional sawmills for organizing purposes.

 There may be certain instances where a peavey and cant hook can be used interchangeably, but it’s not recommended.
-Cant hooks have shorter and thinner handles which, although durable enough to move several hundred pounds of logs, may not provide enough leverage to lift newly fallen trees off the ground.
+Cant hooks have shorter and thinner handles that, although durable enough to move several hundred pounds of logs, may not provide enough leverage to lift newly fallen trees off the ground.

 Luckily, both peaveys and cant hooks are relatively inexpensive so you can purchase both without leaving a significant dent in your finances.
 Having each of these tools on hand will make it much easier to work with both rough and sawed logs without leaving unsightly marks or pokes on the surface.